 I think I applied to the wrong program – what should I do?

 Please contact the Office of Admissions as soon as possible at 800-545-2787.

 How can I get an application fee waiver?

-Fee waiver requests must be submitted in writing, and should accompany the paper application, or be sent after applying online.
-CalArts will accept the standard College Board fee waiver, or a letter from a high school/transfer counselor who can verify family financial hardship.
-Fee waivers are not granted for MFA or International students
+Fee waiver requests must be submitted in writing, and should be sent after applying online.
+CalArts will accept the standard College Board fee waiver or a letter from a high school/transfer counselor who can verify family financial hardship.
+Fee waivers are not granted for MFA or International students.